bowmnath/cis-452-f20/activities/week-8-more-scheduling.md

 P4        | 4            | 6
 ```

-* What is the average waiting time in each scenario?
+3. What is the average waiting time in each scenario?

-* Using an exponential average with $\alpha = 0.5$,
+4. Using an exponential average with `a = 0.5`,
 fill in the table with the predicted burst times that could be used for SJF.
 (This will look similar to the table in the
 [slides](https://github.com/bowmnath/cis-452-f20/blob/master/slides/scheduling-bursts.pdf).